kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/hadoop/hadoop_lab.md

 `$ start-dfs.sh`

-In our docker image, we did not have to do that,
+In our docker image, we did not have to do that, because we run docker image with a script like the following which we executed earlier,

+`docker run -it sequenceiq/hadoop-docker:2.7.0 /etc/bootstrap.sh -bash`

+We can inspect `/etc/bootstrap.sh` for the logic and it shows the following,

 ![alt text](../../../../images/big_data/hadoop/image-6.png)

+It did three things,

+* start sshd server
+* call start-dfs.sh
+* call start-yarn.sh

+We can see them in the following `/etc/bootstrap.sh` script,

 ![alt text](../../../../images/big_data/hadoop/image-7.png)

-check the start-dfs.sh
+Now, let us check the `start-dfs.sh` in the **sbin** dir, and we can see more.

 ![alt text](../../../../images/big_data/hadoop/image-8.png)

-Check other core startup scripts
+Check the core startup scripts.
+Now inside of the start-dfs.sh it might call a chain of other scripts as well.
+For instance, in the hightlights of the following image, it shows it calls `hadoop-daemons.sh`.

 ![alt text](../../../../images/big_data/hadoop/image-9.png)

 **Listing Files in HDFS**

+Note that the syntax of the following is,

+***hadoop fs|dfs -linux-command path_in_dfs***

+> note: the path_in_dfs such as `/user/input` is not found in your docker container but in a distributed file system, for short, we call `dfs`.

 ```bash
 bash-4.1# bin/hadoop fs -mkdir /user/input